nens/threedi-docs/source/h_rain.rst

 | :math:`k_d` is the decay constant that governs how quickly the infiltration rate decreases [/h]
 | :math:`k_r` is the recovery constant that governs how quickly the infiltration rate recovers [/h]

 In the figure below, the infiltration rate is plotted.
-In this example, there is water in the box during the first 3 hours and than becomes dry.
+In this example, the box contains water during the first three hours and than becomes dry.

 .. figure:: image/h_horton_inf_0Dinflow.png
    :alt: Example of how the infiltration rate varies over time